GoPlausible/zapier-algorand/README.md

 - In **Zapier Platform CLI**, each of these lives inside your `index.js` or modular files like `triggers/`, `creates/`, etc.
 - **Each function** should return a **plain JS object** or an **array of objects**, each with a unique `id`.
-- Make sure to use `z.request()` (Zapier’s wrapper around Axios) for authenticated API calls with automatic OAuth2/session handling.
+- Make sure to use `z.request()` (Zapier's wrapper around Axios) for authenticated API calls with automatic OAuth2/session handling.

 ---

 ## Components

-### Triggers
-Currently, there are no trigger operations implemented in this integration.

-### Resources
-The integration provides the following resources that combine related operations:

-- `account`: Account-related operations
-- `asset`: Asset-related operations
-- `application`: Application-related operations
-- `transaction`: Transaction-related operations
-- `block`: Block-related operations
-- `participation`: Participation-related operations

 ### Searches
 Algorand Zapier integration provides numerous search operations to look up data on the Algorand blockchain: